dominion314/codit_training/Test Environment/gcp-config/docs/Readme.md

 If your GCE resources do not have `-nx-` within the name, a migration is likely needed.
 A migration will involve moving or recreating your GCE resources to NetX.
 To move these resources, it's ultimately up to the application owner on how they'd like to move these compute resources.
 Some may want to lift and shift, others will create additional resources in tandem and shifting workloads over slowly.
 If your host project remains the same, your service projects can simply be managed with GitOps and you can continue to use it as you have.

-> **NOTE: If your compute  resources are found in `kohls-xpn-project`, or a new host project is required, you will not be able to retain your existing service projects for GCE use.**
+> **NOTE: If your compute  resources are found in `doms-xpn-project`, or a new host project is required, you will not be able to retain your existing service projects for GCE use.**

 When evaluating your options to migrate, the infrastructure teams encourage all staff to consider onboarding to the Kohl's platform which uses both NetX and shared Openshift clusters.
 These clusters abstract most infrastructure away from you, to allow you to focus on your codebase and deployments.
 If you're unsure if these environments will suit your needs, open a conversation with Product Owners/Managers to determine the right approach.